mchavarria/app-rc-parent-control/apps/web/README.md

 Then open http://localhost:3000.

 ## Notes
-- WebRTC signaling is stubbed in `useViewerSession` and should be replaced with WebSocket signaling.
+- WebRTC signaling uses a WebSocket client and expects `NEXT_PUBLIC_SIGNALING_URL` to be set.